EricBelongea/connect_four/README.md

 # Quad Connect™ - Pair Project
 ### Overview
+  This was our first attempt at building a Connect Four style game.
+For this project we were given a list of functionalities that the game should have at the end.
+So this is us riding a bike without training wheels for the first time.
+I found the design aspect to be really interesting and there's a lot one must do in order to get all the moving pieces working together.

+### Gem Use
+1. Type `gem install quad_connect` anywhere in your terminal.
+(Must be a Rubyist)
+2. To play, type `quad_connect` wherevers clever!

 ### Reflection Points
 1. This project did not provide an interaction pattern.
 How did you approach the design and problem solving process for this project?